DAF201/DAF201/README.md

   - [mimicry_and_mimesis](https://github.com/DAF201/mimicry_and_mimesis)

    this is pretty much a cluster ++.
-But don't use this to handle huge file, that will use up all the memory.fx 1
+But don't use this to handle huge file, that will use up all the memory.

 No more important things...